stylemistake/runner/README.md

 ### 3.5.
 Flags

-All flags you pass to the script are passed to your tasks.
+All flags you pass after the task name are passed to your tasks.

 ```bash
 $ runner foo --production